petabyt/free-services/README.md

   **Operating Systems**
  - Linux Mint - Lots of features, easy  to use, does everything Windows can do.
- - ByteHost - Many features, unlimited, php,database
+ - Puppy Linux - Light, supports all hardware.